Creating the Ultimate Home Office

 Price Range: £30-45

-Bring a little life into your workspace with some office plants.
-You may think that a home office isn’t the best place for plant life to thrive, but there are a few out there that will flourish.
+Bring a little life into your workspace with some office plants. when working from a home office you may think this isn’t the best place for plant life to thrive, but there are a few out there that will flourish.
 And they’re easy to maintain, so that you don’t spend more time pruning than working!
 Here are some of the most appropriate plants for office life.